samsuh/2026-journal/README.md

 Inversions can smoothen the movement between chords instead of jumping around octavely

+Need melody to inform what the chord progression could be doing

 ## 2/27/26 - Friday
 Goals for today:
 - NOT HAPPENING -- ThreeJS - Get through Haunted House Texturing.